katzer/cordova-plugin-local-notifications/README.md

 | Property               | Default value         | Comment                   |
 | :----------------------| :-------------------- | :------------------------ |
 | iOSForeground          | `true`               | Displays a notification when the app is in foreground.
 Renamed from `foreground` to `iOSForeground` and changed to `true` by default in Version 1.1.0 |

+#### Some notes:
+- The vibration cannot be turned off separately.
+It can only be turned off, if no sound is set.

 ### Default values